Reflections on From Inactivity to Independence

 Active intelligence: Measuring what matters

-The report also highlights the importance of capturing data in ways that reflect what matters to people, moving away from purely clinical indicators and toward measures of:
+The paper also highlights the importance of measuring what matters, capturing data in ways that reflect what matters to people, moving away from purely clinical indicators and toward measures of:

 • confidence